By Shell Catalysts & Technologies on Aug 24, 2020

-- state-of-the-art reactor internals that can enable a greater catalyst volume to be loaded into the reactor;
+- State-of-the-art reactor internals that can enable a greater catalyst volume to be loaded into the reactor

-- latest-generation catalysts to help improve product yields and cycle lengths;
+- Latest-generation catalysts to help improve product yields and cycle lengths

-- an experienced technology provider.
 Revamping an existing hydrocracker or hydrotreater is substantially more complex than building a new one and is a highly specialised area that calls for advanced process engineering skills and wide-ranging operating experience.

-- a thorough evaluation of the different revamp options.
 There is likely to be a wide range of potential projects and it is important to consider them through a range of operational and strategic lenses.

-- high-level sponsorship.
 When senior management widely communicates that a project is a top priority, the whole workforce often aligns to this common goal.

-- adopting successful practices from other sites.
 There are tremendous insights to be gained from seeking out best practices and key lessons from other refineries.

-- local knowledge.
 Global best practices and experience must be complemented by local knowledge; consider using local skilled or house contractors to implement the revamp.

 There is another key factor that is specific to reactor internals projects: building a reactor mock-up.
 At Shell Catalysts & Technologies, we include a shop built in the factory as standard, but we often find that building a mock-up in the field as well can be extremely valuable.
 It enables us to work with the installation contractor and help it to prepare for safe and efficient hardware installation during the turnaround window.